-iOS 27 opens the Foundation Models framework to third-party LLM providers via a public LanguageModel protocol, allowing developers to plug in any local or server-based model โ including community packages for Claude and Gemini โ while sharing the same session API.
+iOS 27 opens the Foundation Models framework to third-party LLM providers via a new public LanguageModel protocol, enabling anyone to integrate custom, server-based, or open-source models using the same Swift API as Apple's on-device system model.

 import FoundationModels

-// MARK: - Custom Model Configuration (the cache key)
+// MARK: - Configuration (the cache key)

-struct EchoModelConfiguration: LanguageModelExecutorConfiguration, Hashable {
+struct EchoModelConfiguration: LanguageModelExecutorConfiguration {

 }